The Art of the Louvre’s Tuileries Garden

 JUN 14 – SEP 21, 2014

-Paris will come to the Park Blocks this summer with this international exhibition celebrating the Tuileries Garden.
+Paris comes to the Park Blocks in summer 2014 with this international exhibition celebrating the Tuileries Garden.
 This stunning exhibition explores the art, design, and evolution of Paris’ most famous garden.
 It also celebrates garden designer André Le Nôtre (1613–1700)—best known for his grand perspectives and symmetry at the chateaux gardens of Versailles.

 The Tuileries, which stretches from the Louvre to the Place de la Concorde in central Paris, was originally created in 1564 in the Italian style and became the city’s first public park in 1667.
 Created at the behest of Queen Catherine de’ Medici, the garden was designed to enhance the Tuileries Palace, which was destroyed by fire in the 1871 uprising known as the Paris Commune.